reednel/pages/src/content/puzzle/low-grade-riddles.md

 ---
 title: Low Grade Riddles
 meta_title: Low Grade Riddles
-description: These riddles are stupid.
-These riddles give riddles everywhere a bad name.
+description: These riddles give riddles everywhere a bad name.
 When someone offers you a riddle, and then gives you these, you are disappointed.
 draft: false
 ---